ryandougc/healthcare-php/README.md

 #### Setup Github on local machine

-`git clone [URL]` //copies all the files over without needing authorization `git pull origin master` //Enter this command AFTER `git clone` to retrieve and synchronize changes
+`git clone [URL]` //copies all the files over without needing authorization `git pull origin dev` //Enter this command AFTER `git clone` to retrieve and synchronize changes

 #### Commiting Changes Process

-1. `git add .` //Stage your changes to be commited into local version control
+1. `git add [file name] ` // Add the **specified** file to a basket before commiting ` git add .` // Adds all the files in your current directory to the basket
 2. `git commit -m "[message]"` //commit changes to local git repository (not github)
-3. `git push origin [branch]` //pushes changes to this github repository.
-You must pull all changes before being able to push anything.
+3. `git push origin dev` //pushes the basket full of changes to this github repository.
+(Note: You must pull all changes before being able to push anything)

 #### Retrieving Changes

-`git pull` //enter this command in the root folder
+`git pull origin dev` //enter this command in the root folder

 #### Following Changes